Kray-G/kinx/docs/index.md

 *   [switch-when](spec/statement/switch_when.md)
 *   [try-catch-finally](spec/statement/try_catch_finally.md)

-Kinx has supported a `case-when` syntax is an expression but also branch, see [expression](spec/statement/expression.md) for details.
+By the way, Kinx has supports a `case-when`, and the syntax of `case-when` is described in [expression](spec/statement/expression.md) because it is an expression.

 ##### Loop